Hola Todos!

 P2 – *looks over their shoulder to see what they’re doing*

 P1 – Oye, sapo!
 Para!
 (Hey, sapo!
-Stop!)
+Stop!) - Taco

 Taco means sooooo many things in Chilean Spanish.
 Yes, it does mean the Mexican food, los tacos, but it also most commonly is used as the word for traffic or a traffic jam.